Fatma Songül Gültekin: Hockey career

 Gültekin met hockey sport in 2011 while playing football at that time.
 She took part in training for hockey two days a week in addition to five-day long football training.
 After gaining a certain level of progress in hockey, she tried hard to perform both sports at the same time.
 She became a forward player in hockey thanks to the same attacker position, she had in football.
 Finally, she preferred hockey to football.

-She plays for Gaziantep Polis Gücü SK in the THF Women's Field Hpckey Super League (THF Kadınlar Açık Alan Hokey Süper Ligi, KAAHSL) and the THF Women's Indoor Hockey Super League (THF Kadınlar Salon Hokeyi Süper Ligi, KSHSL).
+She plays for Gaziantep Polisgücü SK in the THF Women's Field Hpckey Super League (THF Kadınlar Açık Alan Hokey Süper Ligi, KAAHSL) and the THF Women's Indoor Hockey Super League (THF Kadınlar Salon Hokeyi Süper Ligi, KSHSL).
 As of the end of 2023, she scored 323 goals in 116 league matches in total.

 Indoor hockey

 In the 2019–20 KSHSL season, she was with Atılım Muğla Olimpik.Her team finished the league at rank four.
 She was named top goalscorer of the league season.

-Gültekin became the top goalscorer with 70 goals netted in the 2020 KSHSL season, which her team Gaziantep Polis Gücü SK finished as champion.
+Gültekin became the top goalscorer with 70 goals netted in the 2020 KSHSL season, which her team Gaziantep Polisgücü SK finished as champion.

-Her team, Gaziantep Polis Gücü, finished the 2019–20 THF Indoor Super League as champion.
+Her team, Gaziantep Polisgücü, finished the 2019–20 THF Indoor Super League as champion.

 She was part of the team, which became runners-up at the 2023–24 THF Women's Indoor Hockey League after losing to Ege Yıldızları SK in the final.

 Gültekin was part of the national team, which finished the 2024 Women's EuroHockey Indoor Championship in Berlin, Germany, in ninth place.
 She became the top goal scorer of the competition with nine goals.

 Field hockey

-Her team, Gaziantep Polis Gücü, won the 2018–19 THF Women's Field Hpckey Super League season.
+Her team, Gaziantep Polisgücü, won the 2018–19 THF Women's Field Hpckey Super League season.

 In 2022, she enjoyed her team's champions title in the THF Women's Field Hockey Super League.

-She was part of the Gaziantep Polis Gücü team in the 2022–23 THF Women's Field Hockey League, which became runners-up after the play-offs.
+She was part of the Gaziantep Polisgücü team in the 2022–23 THF Women's Field Hockey League, which became runners-up after the play-offs.

-As a member of Gaziantep Polis Gücü, she was named MVP of the EuroHockey Club Trophy II – Women 2024 in Alanya, Turkey.
+As a member of Gaziantep Polisgücü, she was named MVP of the EuroHockey Club Trophy II – Women 2024 in Alanya, Turkey.